rashray/hid-sp18-526/swagger/README.md

 This is a simple implementation of MapReduce.
 Given a string, the *map* function will return each word in the string.
 The *reduce* function will return each unique word and the number of occurrences.

-map is at /map
+Map is at /map.
-reduce it at /reduce
+Reduce is at /reduce.

 map: